Williamsmene/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that will play the starwars IV in the terminal
+Write a script that will play IV in the terminal